lgaggini/awesome-cli-tui-software/README.md

 # Awesome software/cli-tui

-A collection of cli-tui softwares collected around.
+A collection of my cli-tui software collected around

 ## Table of Contents